Warnings: aftermath of child birth, heavy trauma symptoms of derealization/depersonalization and post-partum depression.

 He felt nothing at all, not even a shadow of pride, for these strangers.
 When he had still lived at the Pier, none of them had so much as spoken a word to him.

 He remembered a time when his shidi used to play with him with their feet in the water.

 He was bored.
-He was angry.
-He was unnerved by the possibility of seeing white robes appear behind the wide trunk of a tree and finding himself once more in front of the Lan clan’s elder child.
-Even the prospect of meeting Lan Wangji, whom he was always at least happy to greet, could not diminish this fear.
+He felt angry.
+The possibility of seeing white robes appear behind the wide trunk of a tree, and of finding himself once more in front of the Lan clan’s elder heir, unnerved him.
+Even the prospect of crossing paths with Lan Wangji, whom he was always at least happy to greet, could not diminish this fear.

 The sight of that squirming child in Grandmother’s frail arms had not left him at all.
 Wei Wuxian moved about the woods as if expecting that great pain to strike him again and make him realize that he had never escaped.
 That his nails, crusted with dirt, had never pulled him away; that the taste of grass in his mouth may never vanish.

 Wei Wuxian’s hand grabbed Chenqing again, but it was only Jin Zixuan.
-He emerged from above a row of thick and tangled bushes, the branches of which caught at the fine training uniform he wore and made him curse loudly.
+The man emerged from above a row of thick and tangled bushes, the branches of which caught at the fine training uniform he wore and made him curse loudly.

 “What do you want?”
 Wei Wuxian asked him.

 The Jin Zixuan he had known as a child had been mostly harmless, but Wei Wuxian had heard of his exploits during the war.
 If he was here to demand reparation for his cousin’s pride, perhaps things would, at last, come to a fight.